-The Directors may, at their discretion, refuse to effect an exchange request without giving any reason for such refusal.
+The Directors may, at their discretion, following consultation with the Manager, refuse to effect an exchange request without giving any reason for such refusal.
 In addition, restrictions may apply on making exchanges between certain Classes as may be set out in the relevant Supplement(s).